General terms and conditions

 - With respect to all extrajudicial (collection) costs Youngbits, to the extent the Counterparty acts in the capacity of a Consumer, is entitled to the maximum statutory compensation as stated in the extrajudicial collection costs Decree.

-- To the extent the Counterparty acts in the capacity of a Consumer, Youngbits is only entitled to compensation of the extrajudicial (collection) costs once Youngbits has sent a written notice to fulfill the payment(s) within 14 days to the Counterparty upon the occurence of default.
+- To the extent the Counterparty acts in the capacity of a Consumer, Youngbits is only entitled to compensation of the extrajudicial (collection) costs once Youngbits has sent a written notice to fulfill the payment(s) within 14 days to the Counterparty upon the occurrence of default.

 - In the event of bankruptcy, suspension of payments, liquidation, seized assets, death or guardianship the claims of Youngbits and the obligations of the Counterparty towards Youngbits shall be immediately due and payable.